Best Games to Refocus Without the Scroll Spiral

 • You finish something.

+That last part matters more than we think.
 Even a single completed puzzle gives your brain a hit of structure and satisfaction.
 It’s not just relaxing.
 It’s rewarding.
 That moment where the last word clicks into place?
 That’s cognitive closure.
 That’s control.
+And control feels better than dopamine.

 What Makes a Game Focus-Friendly?